milesepstein13/severe-thunderstorm-analysis/readme.md

 * `mcax.ipynb` does MCA analysis between gridded PPH and day-1 outlooks for each of the three hazard types
 * `explore_subsets.ipynb` produces 1D histograms for each label and 2D historgrams for each pair of labels (as created in `labelling.ipynb`).
 This is done for all dates (with concurrent outlook, PPH, and report data; 1987-2022), dates with `MAX_CAT` of MDT or HIGH, dates since MRGL and ENH were added as categorical risks, and dates with `MAX_CAT` of MDT or HIGH since MRGL and ENH were added as categorical risks.
 Plots are saved in [/plots/label_distributions](https://github.com/milesepstein13/severe-thunderstorm-analysis/tree/master/plots/label_distributions).
   * One code block needed to be run twice for some reason.
 Noted with a comment.
+* `clustering.ipynb` clusters all days with various methods (knn, k-means, pca?) after labelling.
+To Be Completed

 ## Notes/Standards/Assumptions: